 Because chest wall impairment is a contributing factor in the prognosis of COPD, reducing this impairment could improve a patient’s prognosis.
 Both spinal manipulation and soft tissue therapy can increase joint mobility and decrease muscle tension.
 It is thought that applying these techniques to the chest wall in someone with COPD could reduce chest wall rigidity, making it easier to breathe.

 Trying alternative therapies

-Traditional treatment options used in combination with chiropractic care, acupuncture and other alternative treatments, such as stem cell therapy can help improve the quality of life for people with chronic lung disease.
-If you or someone you love has lung disease and would like more information about stem cell therapy at the Lung Institute, contact us at (800) 729-3065.
+Traditional treatment options used in combination with chiropractic care, acupuncture and other alternative treatments, such as cellular therapy can help improve the quality of life for people with chronic lung disease.
+If you or someone you love has lung disease and would like more information about cellular therapy at the Lung Institute, contact us at (800) 729-3065.